Moss For Zone 9

 Plant any foundation plants and add mosses last.
 Prepare the soil to suit the more complex, vascular plants and then smooth the surface for the mosses to make a living mulch around them.
 Moss prefers a somewhat acidic soil between 5.0 and 5.5 pH.
 Test the soil and then apply aluminum sulfate or elemental sulfur at a concentration to obtain this range.

-It is best to keep the moss moist, shaded, and free of debris.
+Moss For Zone 9 best to keep the moss moist, shaded, and free of debris.
 Foot traffic should be minimal on bare feet or smooth, flat treads that limit harmful tearing.
 Water channels can deposit harmful debris until the new moss establishes itself and stabilizes the soil.
 Stones and gravel as temporary upstream barriers can divert the run-off.

 Smoothing the surface speeds up rhizome attachment for the establishment and then growth.
 Mosses first implant rhizome attachment at their growing edges before they send out new filaments.
 Mosses can grow over almost any obstacle but not quickly.
 Any loose material should be removed, and the soil leading up to any trees, roots, or hardscape ramped up to prevent debris or a dead zone where mosses are slow to attach to vertical surfaces.